A History of the Department

 The Biodiversity Institute (BIO; Director Natalie Seddon, Associate Director Kathy Willis), is an interdisciplinary research institute focussed on the challenges facing global biological diversity in the 21st Century and the translation of science into policy, planning and strategy.

-Since 2010, the Department of Zoology has held an Athena Swan Silver Award, in recognition of its good employment practise for women.
-It is the first department in Oxford to receive this award.
+Since 2010, the Department of Zoology has held an Athena Swan Award, in recognition of its good employment practice for women.